travis-ci/docs-travis-ci-com/user/travis-ci-vcs-proxy.md

 P4CHARSET=utf8
 P4CLIENT=testspace_j # This is your local client name, choose anything.
 ```
+You can access your P4 environment variables by running in your terminal `cat ~/.p4enviro` and if you want to edit it run `vim ~/.p4enviro` or use and IDE/Text Editor of your choice.

 ## Inviting collaborators to TCI VCS Proxy Organization